- Latest available (Revised)

 Whole provisions yet to be inserted into this Act (including any effects on those provisions):

-(1)If any condition set out in section 40 is satisfied the Crown Court may make an order (a restraint order) prohibiting any specified person from dealing with any realisable property held by him.
+(1)[F1In a case where this section applies (see section 40),] the Crown Court may make an order (a restraint order) prohibiting any specified person from dealing with any realisable property held by him.

 (2)A restraint order may provide that it applies—